transferwise/pipelinewise/docs/concept/replication_methods.rst

 Log Based Incremental
 '''''''''''''''''''''

-Log-based Incremental Replication is a replication method in which the  identifies modifications to records - including inserts, updates, and deletes - using a database’s binary log files.
+Log-based Incremental Replication is a replication method in which the we identify modifications to records - including inserts, updates, and deletes - using a database’s binary log files.

 .. warning::

-  **Log Based Incremental** replication method is available **only for MySQL and PostgreSQL-backed** databases that support binary log replication, and requires manual intervention when table structures change.
+  **Log Based Incremental** replication method is available **only for MySQL and PostgreSQL-backed** databases that support binary log replication and requires manual intervention when table structures change.

 .. _incremental: